Foraging: Genetics

 A European honey bee extracts nectar.
 According to Hunt (2007), two genes have been associated with the sugar concentration of the nectar honey bees collect.

 Foraging behavior can also be influenced by genetics.
 The genes associated with foraging behavior have been widely studied in honeybees with reference to the following; onset of foraging behavior, task division between foragers and workers, and bias in foraging for either pollen or nectar.
 Honey bee foraging activity occurs both inside and outside the hive for either pollen or nectar.
 Similar behavior is seen in many social wasps, such as the species Apoica flavissima.
 Studies using quantitative trait loci (QTL) mapping have associated the following loci with the matched functions; Pln-1 and Pln-4 with onset of foraging age, Pln-1 and 2 with the size of the pollen loads collected by workers, and Pln-2 and pln-3 were shown to influence the sugar concentration of the nectar collected.

 Some behaviors are more dominant than others.
 In a study using fruit fly larvae (Drosophila melanogaster), there were two types of foraging strategies: rovers and sitters.
 Rovers used the strategy of moving across multiple patches in search for food, while sitters remained in one patch with no inclination to go searching.
 Both of these strategies are polymorphic traits that naturally occur within the larval stages of fruit flies.
-The gene responsible for major effects on foraging behavior in Drosophila melanogaster larvae is the chaser (Csr) gene.
+The gene responsible for major effects on foraging behavior in D. melanogaster larvae is the chaser (Csr) gene.
 During the study, homozygous strains were produced by crossing the rovers with rovers and sitters with sitters.
 Using the method of hybridization - crossing rovers with sitters - all of the offspring displayed the rover foraging behavior, thus demonstrating that it is an allele of complete dominance.